zendtech/php-zendserver-docker/README.md

 ```

 #### Specifying custom password for UI
 - **`ZS_ADMIN_PASSWORD`** can be used to set an 'admin' password for Zend Server UI.
-If this variable is not specified, a password will be generated and displayed in container's standard output.
-Therefore, especially if you're running the container in detached mode, your only way of finding out the password is reading the logs:
+If this variable is not specified, a password will be generated and can be read from the logs:
 ```
 docker run --rm -Pd php-zendserver| xargs docker logs -f
 ```